COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 The level of motion transfer is also documented in the video below.

-Motion declines thereafter and we see a smaller secondary energy spike from 0.5 to 0.6 seconds.
-By 1.15 seconds we’ve returned to near-zero levels of energy, which is 0.27 seconds longer than the average motion duration of 0.88 seconds.
+Motion declines rapidly thereafter.
+By 0.91 seconds, we’ve returned to near-zero levels of energy, which is 0.01 seconds longer than the average motion duration of 0.90 seconds.

 Motion Transfer Over Time